 The following is a selection of just three places to visit in Chile.
 They are the ones that I enjoyed the most when I went and they at least give a rough idea of this unique country.

-Three Places To Visit In Chile In Just Ten Days
+Ten Beautiful Places To Visit In Chile In Just Ten Days

 Santiago de Chile